milesgwood/milesgwood.github.io/pages/drupal/SimpleSamlPHP.md

 }
 ```

-I also added an unneeded edit for the config directory that isn't necessary anymore
+I also added an bad edit for the config directory that isn't necessary anymore.

 ```php
 $configdir = SimpleSAML\Utils\Config::getConfigDir();